Art Basel CitiesBuenos Aires

 “Overall, the experience of Buenos Aires was one that whetted my appetite for more.
 There seemed to be a lot of energy embodied by the different foundations, galleries, and institutions,” said Trevor Smith, Curator, Peabody Essex Museum, Salem, USA.

-Following this year's November launch of the Art Basel Cities Exchange, Cecilia Alemani, Director and Chief Curator of High Line Art, New York and Curator of the Italian Pavilion at the 2017 Venice Biennale, will direct an inspiring, city-wide week of public art on September 11 – 16, 2018.
+Following last year's November launch, Cecilia Alemani, Director and Chief Curator of High Line Art, New York and Curator of the Italian Pavilion at the 2017 Venice Biennale, will direct an inspiring, city-wide week of public art on September 6 – 12, 2018.
 Over the coming months, Alemani will work closely with cultural partners in Buenos Aires on the week's program.
 We look forward to our return.